curioswitch/protog/README.md

 - Drop-in replacement for protoc, so existing builds can switch to protog more easily
 - Only needs to be online when fetching plugins, which happens when building for the first time or updating versions.
 Buf remote plugins execute remotely at build time and prevent offline builds.
+Not using remote plugins requires tedious plugin management.
 - Only use the source of truth. protog downloads artifacts or source from official sources while Buf maintains a completely separate registry.
 There are tradeoffs to both approach, but we believe ownership is easier to follow by using the official sources.
 For example, when searching `protoc-gen-validate` on BSR, we can only find several uploads all from